-It’s a time of year when you may find your mood unbalanced.
+It’s a time of year when you may find your mood unbalanced, perhaps even more so this year due to the COVID-19 pandemic.
 And though we all experience mood swings, winter can be even harder on people suffering from seasonal affective disorder (SAD).
 SAD is a mood disorder that is related to depression, but correlates with a time of year—most commonly the winter months.

 From late fall until April, people with SAD may experience symptoms, such as decreased energy, increased need for sleep, anxious feelings and increased appetite.

 Unlike general depression, a person suffering from SAD usually has episodes where they sleep and eat more.

 It’s believed that decreased sunlight is the main cause of SAD.
 Winter daylight is short and dreary days don’t help.
 As your body is exposed to less sunlight, it creates more melatonin, which is responsible for your body’s sleep-wake cycle.

 On the flip side, as exposure to sunlight decreases, serotonin also decreases.
 Serotonin is responsible for regulating mood and energy level.

 If you think you may be suffering from SAD, start out by seeing your primary care provider to rule out any other possible physical issues.

 If you are in otherwise good physical health, your provider can work with you on several treatment options.
 Every person is different, which means treatment options vary.

 What You Can Do